 Custom loop water-cooling is one of the most effective and fun ways to cool your PC components.
-With the rise of powerful CPUs and GPUs in recent years, it is now much more common for PC enthusiasts to put their PC components under a custom water-cooling loop.
+With the rise of powerful productivity CPUs and GPUs in recent years, it is now much more common for PC enthusiasts to put their PC components under a custom water cooling loop.
 This practice has been on the rise recently due to its complexity, elegance, and aesthetic brilliance.
 Not only does a custom water-cooling loop provide efficient cooling performance, but it does so while turning your PC into a beautiful showcase masterpiece.
 However, getting the best cases for water cooling is not exactly a simple task.

-There are some obvious drawbacks of custom water-cooling though.
-Apart from being very expensive and hard to build, a custom water-cooling loop also requires a lot of space inside a PC case.
+There are some obvious drawbacks of custom water cooling though.
+Apart from being very expensive and hard to build, a custom water cooling loop also requires a lot of space inside a PC case.
 Building a custom loop is hard enough on its own and you do not want to practice this technique inside a small chassis.
-Therefore, PC Case manufacturers have identified this ever-growing need in the market and have designed several beautiful PC cases that are perfectly suited for water-cooling builds.
-Not only are these cases beautiful on their own, but they also provide a canvas for your custom water-cooling loop to be showcased in its most elegant state.
+Therefore, PC Case manufacturers have identified this ever-growing need in the market and have designed several beautiful PC cases that are perfectly suited for water cooling builds.
+Not only are these computer cases beautiful on their own, but they also provide a canvas for your custom water cooling loop to be showcased in its most elegant state.
 So it’s also important to know the differences between an AIO and custom water cooling loops.

 1. LianLi O11 Dynamic XL